A reimbursement strategy answers the following questions:

-- Entrepreneurs starting businesses to produce medical devices, pharmaceuticals, or other treatments need to start early to get to know the major medical insurance companies and learn how to get reimbursed.
-This is especially true if it is a treatment that will involve getting a new insurance code since it can be a long, challenging process to obtain one.
-Even if you will use an existing code, you will need to understand the payers and their differing requirements that will allow insurance claims to use your product to get paid.
+- Start early to get to know the major medical insurance companies and learn how to get reimbursed if your product is a medical device or treatment.
+This is especially critical if it will involve obtaining a new insurance code, which can be a long, challenging process.
+Even if you use an existing insurance code, you will need to understand the payers and their requirements.

-- Understand the economic incentives/constraints of the users or prescribers and how they will get paid.
+- Understand the economic incentives and constraints of the users or prescribers and how they will get paid.
 Many products in medicine and biotechnology are business-to-business products rather than business-to-consumer.
-Address these questions for medical products:
+Address questions like these for medical products:

-- Who will be reviewing your evidence for clinical and cost-effectiveness and what data do they need?
+- Who will review your evidence for clinical and cost-effectiveness, and what data do they need?